justinjakowski/caf-samples/ossdb-to-azure.md

-# Migrating Open Source Databases to Azure
+# Migrating Open Source Databases to Azure (Scenario)

 This article demonstrates how a fictional company Contoso assessed, planned and migrated their various on-premises open source databases to Azure.